Pez: Characters

 In 2009, in honour of the 70th anniversary of The Wizard of Oz, Pez released a boxed set with dispensers in the likenesses of the Cowardly Lion, the Tin Man, the Scarecrow, Dorothy Gale, Toto, Glinda, the Wizard of Oz and the Wicked Witch of the West.
 Only 300,000 sets were made.

 In 2010, Pez released a Snow White and the Seven Dwarfs set, featuring a story book.
 These are the first characters featured on the "Short Stem" body.
 Only 250,000 sets were made.

-In 2011, a two-piece limited edition set was released for charity featuring Prince William and his wife-to-be, Kate Middleton.
+In 2011, a two-piece limited edition set was released for charity featuring Prince William and his wife-to-be, Catherine Middleton.

 In 2011, an eight-piece limited edition set was released featuring characters from The Lord of the Rings as they appear in Peter Jackson's The Lord of the Rings films: Bilbo, Frodo, Sam, Gandalf, Aragorn, Legolas, Gimli and Gollum.
 Only 250,000 sets were made.
 150,000 Walmart-exclusive sets were made.
 The Walmart sets did not have Bilbo.
 Instead, they came with the Eye of Sauron.

-In October 2012, Pez released a limited edition KISS gift set.
+In October 2012, Pez released a limited edition Kiss gift set.
 The Starchild, The Demon, The Catman and The Spaceman are displayed in a reusable metal gift tin.

 In 2013, Pez released the Monsters University pez.
 The characters were Mike Wazowski, James P. "Sulley" Sullivan, Scott "Squishy" Squibbles and Randall Boggs.

 In September 2013, Pez released the Hobbit gift set.
 Bilbo Baggins, Gandalf the Grey, Thorin Oakenshield, Fimbul the Hunter, Radagast, Kili, Bofur and Dwalin are displayed in a printed cardboard box.

 In 2013, Pez released a series of 18 wheeler trucks.
 There were companies like Walgreens, Nice, Wawa, Safeway, Randall's, up market, Havoline and many more.

 In 2014, Pez released a giant Raphael from Teenage Mutant Ninja Turtles.